 I wanted to make more, so I did.
 I wanted to try a new technique, and so I did.
 Youtube was a God send!

 Mind you, her intro jingle is loud, but she is brilliant.
 I am totally biased when it comes to her.

 Anyways, onto the why…

 ** Note: For a more in depth story time, there will be a separate post.
 Just because there is so much to tell and it’s not relevant to this post.
 Sorry, friends.

 I was grieving the loss of my baby, and I did not take it well.
 I showed many symptoms of depression.
 I had suicidal thoughts, was prone to violent outbursts, had debilitating fatigue, massive weight gain… the list goes on… like I said, I did not take it well.

 Grasping on for dear life, I clung onto a crochet hook.

-Here's how amigurumi helped me with my grief: [this from my own experiences]
+Here's how amigurumi helped me with my grief: [this is from my own experiences]

 - It calmed me down tremendously.
 No more temper flares or violent tantrums.

-- It put me in a meditative state to think of more than myself.
+- It put me in a meditative state to think of more than just myself.
 Because, goodness me, grief is such a selfish bitch.
-And you wont know it til its too late.
+And you won't know it until it's too late.